When you experience a bone break (also known as a fracture), it’s important that the bone can heal properly in its original position.

 Bone fracture repair is a surgery to fix a broken bone using metal screws, pins, rods, or plates to hold the bone in place.
 It’s also known as open reduction and internal fixation (ORIF) surgery.

-Bone fracture repair is used when a broken bone doesn’t or wouldn’t heal properly with casting or splinting alone.
+Bone fracture surgery is used when a broken bone doesn’t or wouldn’t heal properly with casting or splinting alone.

-Improper healing that requires ORIF surgery can occur in cases when the bone is sticking through the skin (compound fractures) and fractures that involve joints, such as wrists and ankles.
+Improper healing that requires ORIF surgery can occur in cases when the bone fracture is open through the skin (compound fractures) and fractures that involve joints, such as wrists and ankles.

 If bones that are surrounding the joints can’t be repaired, a person’s functional mobility could be severely impacted.